department-of-veterans-affairs/va.gov-team/products/header-footer/federal-standardized-header-footer/research/phase2-AT/conversation-guide.md

 *(If we can't hear the screen reader)* Since I can't hear your screen reader and don't want to interrupt it, after I ask you to do something, I'll try to not say anything until you say that you're done or need help, OK?

 I would like you to share your screen with me so that I can see what you do during this session.
-Before we start, I want to make sure you know that screen share will show me the same thing you see on your own screen, so if you'd like to close any apps or turn off notifications that you don't want me to see, you could do that now.
+Before we start, I want to make sure you know that screen share will show me your own screen, so if you'd like to close any apps or turn off notifications that you don't want me to see, you could do that now.

 - *(refer to Screen sharing instructions above, if needed)*
 - *STOP TECH TROUBLESHOOTING **< 20 min into session** if want a replacement participant from Perigean b/c not likely to be successful*

 ### Task 1: [Open prototype]
-I'd like you to look at a web page that I'm going to share with you.
+I'd like you to check out a web page that I'm going to share with you.

 *Decide which prototype to show based on device that participant is using during this session: smartphone = mobile, computer/tablet = desktop.*